Dress Shirt Color Psychology for Professional Men

 Despite office casual, strategic men still present themselves with purpose.
 How your dress shirts can influence perception through the psychology of color.

-If you’ve read my posts How to Build a Capsule Wardrobe and How to Declutter Your Closet, you’ll already know that I have 20 dress shirts, which I wear mostly at the workplace and worship.
+If you’ve read my posts How to Build a Capsule Wardrobe and How to Declutter Your Closet, you’ll already know that I have 20 dress shirts, which I wear mostly at the office and for worship.

 Why Wear Dress Shirts?

-My workplace adopted office casual several years ago.
+My workplace adopted business casual several years ago.
 For some, this means beach-ready, even if the coast is many hundreds of miles away.
-And there’s the 55-year-old with his ripped jeans, but the less said the better.
+And there’s the 55-year-old with his ripped jeans—the less said the better.

-Swapping T-shirts for dress shirts and tucking them into your trousers is about dressing deliberately.
-It changes your posture and tone, conveying reliability and consistency.
+Opting for dress shirts over T-shirts and tucking them into your trousers is about dressing deliberately.
+It influences posture and tone, conveying reliability and consistency.

 And the colors you choose amplify this.